Mise En Scène: The Sexiest Korean Commercial Ever?

 As the name implies, “older brother” fan club members used to be mainly teenagers, but this is no longer the case.
 But as active consumers of culture, middle-aged women passionate about flower men‘ and middle-aged men heavily into girl groups are actively changing fan culture.

-For instance, on flower man Lee Min-ho’s fan club “Dave,” there is an “older sister” section of for 30-50 year old women to exchange information about their star, and when there are fan meetings with him they make up over 80% of the audience.
-And whenever SS501 (James: if you don’t want to show your age, say “double-ess” rather than “ess-ess”!) have a concert in Korea or attend some event in their region, their middle-aged female fans prepare packed lunches with healthy foods such as red ginseng for them.
+For instance, on flower man Lee Min-ho’s fan club “Dave,” there is an “older sister” section for 30-50 year old women to exchange information about their star, and when there are fan meetings with him they make up over 80% of the audience.
+And whenever SS501 [James: if you don’t want to show your age, say “double-ess” rather than “ess-ess”!)] have a concert in Korea or attend some event in their region, their middle-aged female fans prepare packed lunches with healthy foods such as red ginseng for them.

 (Source)